shblt/maven-travis-release/README.md

 # maven-travis-release

 Skeleton build/release process with Travis CI + Maven.

 ## Purpose

-This example implementation automates the release branch cut/creation proession using the maven release plugin, and enables artifiact deployment from Travis.
-The branching model roughly follows [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) where the *deploy* branch is named *"release-v<VERSION>"*.
+This example implementation automates the release branch cut/creation process using the maven release plugin, and enables artifact  deployment from Travis.

 ## Implementation

+## Branches

+The branching model roughly follows [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) where the *develop* branch is also the release branch, and named *"release-v<VERSION>"*.
+Branch structure:

+ - **master**
+   - Deployed production code.
+Should always be deployable from any commit.
+ - **release-vX.Y.Z**
+   - Sprint long (or shorter) lived parent branch.
+It should contain only completed features and should be ready to be merged into master at anytime for a deploy.
+ - **feature**
+   - Developer branches for features and bug fixes.
+Merged into release and each merge should contain a single completed feature.
+ - **hotfix/bugfix**
+   - Short lived branches for production issue or critical bug fixes.
+Created by branching master and then pushing to the current release branch.

+## Cycle

 ![png](https://github.com/shblt/maven-travis-release-depoyment/blob/master/diagram.png)